Arlanthir/notes/CardMagic.md

 1. Open the deck bookwise so the spectator can replace their previously chosen card on top of the left pack.
 2. Take away the top portion of the deck, but applying pressure with the left fingers to transfer the top card from the right to the left (**backslip**).
 3. Insert that card into the middle of the right pack "so it's completely lost".
-4. Give that pack to the spectator to shuffle while you false shuffle the left pack.
+4. Give that pack to the spectator to shuffle while you false shuffle the left pack (alternatively just cut that portion to the bottom).
 5. Reassemble the deck with your pack on top.
 The chosen card is now on top.

 ## Ed Marlo Convincing Control (selection to bottom)